“We’re moving to containers, but should we use ECS or EKS?”

 Massive scale (1000+ containers) → EKS edge

-At massive scale, Kubernetes’ advanced scheduling and bin-packing capabilities give it a slight edge, though ECS has largely closed this gap.
+At massive scale, Kubernetes’ advanced scheduling and bin-packing give it a slight edge, though ECS has largely closed this gap.

 6. AWS service integration depth